 As we really love the scenery we have walked the Bondi to Coogee coastal walk many times in both directions.
 As we like the walk so much we walk very slowly and walking takes double the time said in Sydney brochures.
 The Bondi to Coogee walk takes us half a day.

 We have to swim in ocean waters, at least once or twice along the way, and it can happen that we get hungry and stop somewhere to have a meal.

 Here you can see pictures from along the Bondi to Coogee walk that takes you to some of Sydney’s best beaches.

 Map of the Bondi to Coogee walk along Sydney shores

 The map shows the Bondi to Coogee area and I marked all beaches on the map.
 The itinerary between the beaches however is marked along roads, it’s not the same as the coastal walk.
 The coastal walk does not use the roads but follows the ocean shore.
 The walking route is clearly marked with frequent signs so you can’t get lost.

 The most famous beach of Australia: Bondi

-How to Get to Bondi Beach
+How to Get to Bondi Beach from Sydney

 To make the most out of our walking trips we mostly pack our swimsuits and beach towels, just in case we should need them.
 And we never forget our water bottles and sunscreens.